Woman taking photos dies in plunge off California waterfall

 SOUTH LAKE TAHOE, Calif. — Authorities say a woman plunged to her death down a Northern California waterfall after she slipped and lost her footing while taking photos.

-The North Tahoe Fire Protection District said in a statement that the woman died Friday at Eagle Falls in Emerald Bay State Park.
+The North Tahoe Fire Protection District said in a statement that the woman died Friday at Eagle Falls.
+The waterfall overlooking Lake Tahoe is about 150 feet (45 metres) tall.

+Fire district spokeswoman Erin Holland said Saturday that witnesses reported the young woman was too close to the edge.
+There was no guardrail blocking access to the area.

-The district says called her death "a sad reminder to be cautious when taking selfies and other photos in dangerous areas."
+The district says her death is "a sad reminder to be cautious when taking selfies and other photos in dangerous areas."

+Holland says very cold water feeding the waterfall is moving extremely fast because of snowmelt from record snowfall in the surrounding Sierra Nevada mountains.

 The woman was not identified.